kyverno/website/content/en/docs/Kyverno CLI/_index.md

 ### Jp

 The Kyverno CLI has a `jp` subcommand which makes it possible to test not only the custom filters endemic to Kyverno but also the full array of capabilities of JMESPath included in the `jp` tool itself [here](https://github.com/jmespath/jp).
-By passing in either through stdin or a file, both for input JSON documents and expressions, the `jp` subcommand will evaluate any JMESPath expression and supply the output.
+By passing in either through stdin or a file, both for input JSON or YAML documents and expressions, the `jp` subcommand will evaluate any JMESPath expression and supply the output.

 Example:

 List available Kyverno custom JMESPath filters.
+Please refer to the JMESPath documentation page [here](/docs/writing-policies/jmespath/) for extensive details on each custom filter.

 ```sh
 $ kyverno jp -l